CrashCortez/vitadock-mpv/README.md

 # Vitadock-setup

-Grab a fresh copy of Raspbian from
+Grab a fresh copy of Raspbian with a desktop from

 https://www.raspberrypi.org/downloads/raspbian/